newrelic/oma-resource-center/src/content/docs/oma/value-drivers/customer-experience/use-cases/quality-foundation/README-queries.md

 |**LOB1_AJAX_FILTER** | WHERE clause that filters PageView and AjaxResult to specific apps and/or page URLs.
 Often the same value as LOB1_PAGEVIEW_FILTER |
 |**LOB1** |Name of the first LOB, product, or shared function.|

 Add the first line of business json by copying the json into [quality-foundation-main.json](quality-foundation-main.json) after **line 790**.
 Make sure to put a comma after the **}** before pasting in your json.
-Subsequent pages will be need to be comma seperated.
+Subsequent pages will be need to be comma separated.

 ## Import the JSON as a new Dashboard via the main Dashboards menu
 ![Dashboard import](../images/ImportDashboard.png?raw=true "Dashboard import")